Doris and Clarence Malo Professor of Modern and Contemporary Art

-Laurie is a poet, artist, art administrator, and educator.
-She joined the Arts Research Center in 2018 and currently facilitates the Poetry and the Senses initiative as well as managing other programmatic duties.
-She directed the Writing Program, as well as grants, at Vermont Studio Center; served as curator of education at the Nevada Museum of Art; directed the Sheppard Contemporary Gallery at University of Nevada, Reno; and co-founded a non-profit art apprenticeship program for at-risk youth.
-Her poems have appeared in Washington Square Review, Forklift, Ohio, Ninth Letter, Tupelo Quarterly, and Jet Fuel among others, and her photos for Project 929: Mapping the Solar have been published widely, including hyperallergic.com and contemporaryperformance.com, and over 200 reside in the Nevada Museum of Art’s permanent collection.
+Laurie Macfee is a poet, artist, art administrator, and educator.
+She joined the Arts Research Center in 2018 and currently facilitates the Poetry and the Senses initiative.
+Over the past 22 years she directed the Writing Program, as well as grants, at Vermont Studio Center; served as curator of education at the Nevada Museum of Art; directed the Sheppard Contemporary Gallery at University of Nevada, Reno; and co-founded a non-profit art apprenticeship program for at-risk youth.
+Her poems have appeared in Washington Square Review, Forklift, Ohio, Ninth Letter, Tupelo Quarterly, and Jet Fuel among others, and her photos with Joseph DeLappe for Project 929: Mapping the Solar have been published widely, including hyperallergic.com and contemporaryperformance.com, and over 200 reside in the Nevada Museum of Art’s permanent collection.
 Macfee earned her M.F.A in Creative Writing/Poetry from Sierra Nevada University.
 She holds a B.F.A Fine Art/Photography and studied in the M.F.A.
-Fine Art program at University of South Florida’s MFA program, and in 2015 received her MFA poetry from Sierra Nevada College.
-Laurie also serves part-time as the Berkeley Arts+Design Mondays Coordinator.
-She is currently finishing her first poetry manuscript.
+Fine Art program at University of South Florida.

 Program Assistant, Arts Research Center